 To ensure that a new shadow is automatically created, create a conditional shadow.
-For more information, see "Conditional shadows" on page 3-12.
+For more information, see Conditional Shadows.

+5.4.
 Using CREATE SHADOW

 Use the CREATE SHADOW statement to create a database shadow.
 Because this does not require exclusive access, it can be done without affecting other users.
 A shadow can be created using a combination of the following options: